Can you make cold brew with milk? Yes, but…

 Another disadvantage of milk is that it will add to the calorie count of your drink.
 This can make it less suitable for those who are watching their weight.

 Using milk will skew flavors.
 You are essentially making coffee flavored milk.
-When you add milk to coffee it is:

 Coffee Flavored Water + Milk

-With coffee brewed in milk it is:
+When coffee is brewed in milk it is:

 Coffee Flavored Milk